HardlyDifficult/Tutorials/Chapter1.md

 <hr></details>
 <details><summary>What's a Rigidbody2D?</summary>

 A rigidbody is a core component for the Unity physics engine, Rigidbody2D is the 2D version of this component (vs 3D).
-It's added to GameObjects which may be manipulated by physics during the game.
+It's added to GameObjects which may be manipulated by physics during the game, for example:

-TODO elaborate

-Physics refers to the logic in a game engine which moves objects based on forces such as gravity.
-We'll be using rigidbodys on all moving objects in this game.
+ - Falling with gravity.
+ - Moving with forces such as velocity.
+ - Reacting to collisions with other objects.

 </details>